 Then, to the audience: "I was tasked with making this the shortest award show ever."
 And true to his word, he moved immediately to the first award, Best Luxury Sex Toy, the Best Supporting Actress equivalent of the SHE awards.

-Nominees included the SOL Sonic Vibrator (the only vibrator "that operates at the frequency of OM, the energy that joins and holds things together") and the Vesper ("both a gorgeous piece of jewelry and a strong, slim vibrator").
+Nominees included the SOL Sonic Vibrator (the only vibrator "that operates at the frequency of OM, the energy that joins and holds things together") and the Vesper ("both a gorgeous piece of jewellery and a strong, slim vibrator").

 "And the winner is...
 Pino from Lelo," a vibrator so bling-intensive it came with both silver cufflinks and a money clip.
 That kind of luxury is hard to top, even if you vibrate at the frequency of OM.